-SAP is also known for having its own proprietary programming language making it much harder to find a suitable solution outside of SAP’s own tools.
+SAP is known for having its own proprietary programming language making it much harder to find a suitable solution outside of SAP’s own tools.

 With SAP TAO coming to an end, this also limits the selection further.
-So what solutions are there for businesses who want to go from manual to automated testing, without having to deploy expensive developer resources?
+So what solutions are there for businesses that want to go from manual to automated testing, without having to deploy expensive developer resources?

-Codeless automation increases the quality of software, and helps businesses better prepare for updates and changes to their SAP system.
+Codeless automation increases the quality of software and helps businesses better prepare for updates and changes to their SAP system.